top-gun/Heidelberg-Energy-Control-ESPhome/README.md

 The necessary hardware is cheap:

 An ESP32 - they are in the range of 5-10 Euro.
-I picked one with 230V-input
+I picked one with 230V-input, about 8 Euro on Ali Express.
+A RS485-adapter for 2 Euro from Ali Express - they are about 10 Euro for a pack of 2 from Amazon.